-Gaba has a two part interview process after you apply online.
+Gaba has a two-part interview process after you apply online.
 They require a university degree and for applicants to have a fluent level of English.
 They do suggest that their preference for their ideal candidate would be to have some experience of working in a corporate setting, some prior EFL/ESA teaching experience, and a CELTA, TEFL, or TESOL certification.
 They hire new teachers both domestically and from overseas.

-Aeon recruit from overseas and domestically for those living in Japan.
+Aeon recruits from overseas and domestically for those living in Japan.
 You should expect an initial Skype interview, before being invited to an interview day at a major city in your home country.
 They are looking to hire native English speakers, or for employees to have at least ten years of English speaking education including your Bachelor’s degree.

-The JET Program usually requires you to complete a fair amount of detailed paperwork, and for you to travel to your nearest Japanese Embassy in your home country for the interview stage.
-Unfortunately you cannot apply from within Japan.
+The JET Programme usually requires you to complete a fair amount of detailed paperwork, and for you to travel to your nearest Japanese Embassy in your home country for the interview stage.
+Unfortunately, you cannot apply from within Japan.
 The requirements for applying is that you have an interest in Japan or Japanese culture, that you hold a Bachelor’s degree in any discipline, that you are physically and mentally healthy, and that you are a national of your country, not a resident.
 Also if you happen to have Japanese nationality then you would need to legally renounce it and formally take the nationality of the country you are applying from.

-Interac usually offers two periods of recruitment a year – spring and fall.
+Gaba usually offers two periods of recruitment a year – spring and fall.
 Once you’ve applied online and they review your resume and application, they call you for a phone interview, and then you’ll be invited to a seminar and interview day if you’re living in the U.S., Canada, Jamaica, the U.K. or the Republic of Ireland, or for an online interview if you live in a country not listed above, including South Africa, Australia or New Zealand.
 It is helpful if you hold a driver’s license and have some teaching experience, but not necessary.

-There may also be possibilities to enrol in a teaching exchange through a sister city program.
+There may also be possibilities to enroll in a teaching exchange through a sister city program.
 CLAIR (The Council of Local Authorities for International Relations) has a list of all of the sister cities in Japan.
 Check with your own local authority whether or not they offer this kind of program.

 Top tips for a successful application